digiltd/oh-rtd-test/Rules.md

 - Every rule that has at least one command event trigger, will have the variable `receivedCommand` available, which can be used inside the execution block.
 - Every rule that has at least one status change event trigger, will have the variable `previousState` available, which can be used inside the execution block.

+## Using the same Variable name across separate rule files

+It is worth being aware that there "could" be issues (despite what the documentation says) when using the same variable name in separate rule files.

+Taken from [1121](https://github.com/openhab/openhab/issues/1121) Developer Kai says:

+> The theory is: Variables are global to all rules within one rule file and they are NOT visible to rules in other files.
+So it should be fine to use the same name for variables in different files.
+> In practice, openHAB has afaik a bug regarding this and there actually ARE side effects if you use the same variable name across different files.
+> Note that this has been fixed in ESH (https://bugs.eclipse.org/bugs/show_bug.cgi?id=423532), so in openHAB 2.0, this problem should not exist anymore.

 ## Concurrency Guard
 If a rule triggers on UI events it may be necessary to guard against concurrency.